May 8, 2025

 To realize this mission, Stanford Medicine is committed to diversity and inclusion.
 “By creating a more inclusive Stanford Medicine community and working to eliminate health and educational inequalities everywhere, we act not only on the side of justice, we fulfill our vision of bringing hope and healing to all people around the world,” said Minor.

-Stanford might be the breath of fresh air you're looking for if you're not a fan of rigid curriculums.
+Stanford might be the breath of fresh air you're looking for if you're not a fan of rigid curricula.
 The school recently switched to an educational program called the Discovery Curriculum.
 This curriculum was created to allow flexibility and personalization.

 A key feature of the curriculum is the required clinical clerkship, which can be completed in one year.
 Alternatively, you can mix classroom and hands-on experience to complete your clerkship in two years.
 There’s also a more competitive three-year option, which opens up more time for independent research or a dual degree.